 - A variation is featured in Babylon 5: A healing machine that can heal injuries and restore life by drawing life force from the operator.
 Treating severe injuries requires a Heroic Sacrifice or operators working in shifts to share the load.
 If this sounds like a poorly designed piece of medical equipment, then it's worth pointing out that it was designed by an unknown alien race for executions.
 A condemned person would be hooked up to one side, and a sick person would get the other side.

-- One of the first episodes in The Outer Limits (1995), "Blood Brothers", featured a serum that seemed to cure all ills, like the Fountain of Youth.
+- "Blood Brothers" featured a serum that seemed to cure all ills, like the Fountain of Youth.
 Too late, the antagonist discovers that instead of simply giving you a new lease of life, it uses up all your life energy in a short burst, followed by Rapid Aging and death.

 - Power Rangers Zeo: When Jason takes over as the Gold Zeo Ranger from Trey when he's injured and put out of action.
 However, the Gold Ranger's powers are not meant for a human, and they start sucking the life out of Jason.
 This example is unique in that there appear to be no long-term effects, and Jason is perfectly healthy after giving the powers back to Trey.